ILR-Stuttgart/from-parser-to-query/doc/day1-grew-match.md

 Click the `TSV` button in GREW Match, select X as the pivot (i.e. the verb should be a keyword), and then "Download .tsv file".
 This gives you a text file with your results in tabular format.

+## Over to you!

+What phenomena do you need to search for?
+Can you develop a GREW query to extract the relevant data?

+Here are some possible ideas if you're stuck...
++ Can you formulate a query to identify null subject clauses (any language)?
++ In the Old French (corpus `UD_Old_French-PROFITEROLE@2.13`), can you find cases in which a bare nominal depends on another noun without a preposition?
+(e.g. constructions like *li niés Marsilie* 'Marsilie's nephew')